shahinsalehiin/Darklup-Lite/readme.txt

     <li><strong>Usage Analytics:</strong> Get an overview of Darklup usage report on Dashboard widget as well as scheduled report via email.</li>
 	<li><strong>Display Floating Switch in Desktop:</strong> Display floating switch in desktop allows you to display the floating switch in every desktop screen. </li>
 	<li><strong>Display Floating Switch in Mobile:</strong> Enable display floating switch in mobile and a floating switch that enables dark mode will stick around in mobile screen.</li>
+	<li><strong>Draggable Switch:</strong> You can drag the dark mode button to a desired position on the screen to make it easier to use.
+The option is available for both iOS and Android.</li>
+	<li><strong>Dark Mode Intensity:</strong> Adjust the dark mode intensity for your website by selecting a desired level.
+The website background will become darker as you increase the value.
+At 100%, the background color will be completely dark.
+Implementing this adjustment can significantly enhance the visual aesthetics of your website.
+Surprisingly, you may not need to replace any existing images on your website to look good in dark mode.</li>
+	<li><strong>Exclude Background Image Overlay:</strong> When 'image overlay' enabled, all background images receive an overlay in dark mode.
+You can remove the overlay from a specific element by providing the class or ID of that element.</li>
 </ol>

 <p>🚀 <a href="https://darklup.com/pricing/" target="_blank">Get Pro</a> | 👁️ <a href="https://darklup.com/" target="_blank">Demo</a> | 👨‍💻 <a href="https://darklup.com/" target="_blank">Get Support</a></p>